linxmix/linx/README.md

 - you have to use it in chrome - i'm using web audio api, and i've only made sure chrome works

-- since it's illegal to stream music for which i'm not paying royalties, i prevent streaming unless logged into the test account.
+- since it's illegal to stream music for which i'm not paying royalties, i prevent streaming unless logged into the test account. the test account is only to be used for testing purposes.

   + *uname*: test